IDMNYU/DM-1123-VFS-SP16-SEEGERS/projects/dm1123_vfs_self_assessments.md

 #### MIDTERM SELF ASSESSMENT

-Email your midterm self assessment as a pdf to jts329@nyu.edu.
+Email your midterm self assessment in the body of an email to jseegers@nyu.edu.

 Critically analyze/evaluate your visual foundation process and how it is has changed over the course of the semester.